UnclassedPenguin/scripts/README.md

 ## AutoMinecraftBackup

 This is a script I use on my minecraft server to automatically back up. have it run daily with cron.

+## Timer

+I wanted a simple timer, so I wrote this one in python.
+All it does is count up in seconds.
+I've added some arguments to it...Might add some more.

+## BinaryClock

+I wanted to try writing a binary clock in python, this is what I came up with.
+I'm sure there is a more efficient way to do it....
+Let me know!